OPM/pyopmspe11/README.md

 <img src="docs/text/figs/animationspe11a.gif" width="830" height="360">

-This repository contains scripts to set up a workflow in python for the three cases in the SPE11 project.
+This repository contains scripts to set up a workflow in python for the three cases in the [_SPE11 project_](https://www.spe.org/en/csp/).
 Here we use the [_OPM-Flow_](https://opm-project.org/?page_id=19) simulator.

 ## Installation